Cathy347Le/made-from-scratch/docs/pull_request_template.md

-> If this is simple PR and/or this template does not fit the requirements, this template can be deleted.
+> If this is simple PR and/or this template does not fit the requirements, you can delete it.

 # Description